fluent/fluent-plugin-sql/README.md

 If you use ruby 2.1, use pg gem 0.21.0 (< 1.0.0) because ActiveRecord 5.1.4 or earlier doesn't support Ruby 2.1.

-### Resolve tzinfo version conflict

-If you want to use fluent-plugin-sql with recent fluentd/td-agent, you need to downgrade tzinfo to v1.x manually.
-See also this comment: https://github.com/fluent/fluent-plugin-sql/issues/87#issuecomment-614552292

 ## Input: How It Works

 This plugin runs following SQL periodically: